jee00609/AWS_Foundational/100_150/AWS WAF.md

 Which of the following services have Distributed Denial of Service (DDoS) mitigation features?
 (Select TWO )

 -> AWS WAF, Amazon CloudFront

+### NO.128
+A company has an AWS-hosted website located behind an Application Load Balancer.

+The company wants to safeguard the website from SQL injection or cross-site scripting Which AWS service should the company use?